-Equity in Pooled Cash and Cash Equivalents
+Equity in Pooled Cash and Investments

 To improve cash management, cash received by the Township is pooled.
 Money for all funds is maintained in this pool.
 Individual fund integrity is maintained through the Township's records.
-Each fund's interest in the pooled bank account is presented as "equity in pooled cash and cash equivalents" on the financial statements.
+Each fund's interest in the pooled bank account is presented as "equity in pooled cash and investments" on the financial statements.